tunahansalih/tunahansalih.github.io/interview-prep/drills/ml-coding-mock-foundation.md

 - a backward pass with finite gradients;
 - one invalid-target case.

 Stop coding at 35 minutes.
-Use the last 10 minutes with `ml-coding-mock-foundation-check.md`.
+Use the check sheet during the last 10 minutes.